HeavenMin/UNIMELB-IT_Y2_SEMESTER2_REVIEW/ml.md

 The aim of such MDS is to find $\boldsymbol{z_1,…,z_n}$ that minimise $S_M(\boldsymbol{z_1,…z_n})$, can using gradient descent to deal with it

 ```
-Suppose that there are several vlusters in high dimensional data, points within clusters are close to each other, points from different clusters are far away.
+Suppose that there are several clusters in high dimensional data, points within clusters are close to each other, points from different clusters are far away.
 MDS attemps to preserve this distance structure, so that clusters are preserved in low dimensional map.
 ```

 ### Data representation